DDieterich/ODBCapture/docs/README.md

 This website is intended for user information and usage documentation.
 Development guides and design documentation can be found in [the wiki](https://github.com/DDieterich/ODBCapture/wiki)

-Click [here](Generated-Self-Build.md) for a white paper overview of generated self-build scripts for Oracle databases.
+Click [here](Generated-Self-Build.md) for a white paper overview on generated self-build scripts for Oracle databases.

-* ODBCapture Installation (Coming Soon)
+## ODBCapture Installation

+[Installation instructions](https://github.com/DDieterich/ODBCapture?tab=readme-ov-file#main-odbcapture-installation) are on the main page on GitHub.
+This is the same location as the "View Oracle DB Capture on GitHub" link above.

+## Application Configuration

-* Application Configuration (Coming Soon)
+(Coming Soon)

-* Application Source Code Capture (Coming Soon)
+## Application Source Code Capture

+(Coming Soon)

-* Application Build (Coming Soon)
+## Application Build

+After application source code has been captured by ODBCapture, the installation of the application is the same as the ODBCapture installation.
+[Several examples](https://github.com/DDieterich/ODBCapture/tree/main/builds#build-sequence) of build scripts can be found in the "builds" folder on the main page on GitHub.
+These build scripts are Linux oriented for several reasons:
+* Oracle Docker images run Linux internally.
+* Visual Source Code includes a BASH terminal that is Linux compatable.
+* Git Tools are delivered with GitBash, which is Linux compatable.
+* Windows Subsystem for Linux (WSL) is Linux compatable.
+* Apple's MacOS is Linux compatable.

-* Application Source Code Audit (Coming Soon)
+## Application Source Code Audit

+Auditing source code is a simple process.
+It is described in the [Build Sequence](https://github.com/DDieterich/ODBCapture/tree/main/builds#build-sequence) listed in the "builds" folder on the main page on GitHub.
+The basic idea is to capture application source code from the production database and compare it to the application source code in the source control system (ex.
+Git).
+In the build sequence, the Linux "diff" utility is used to compare the files.

 ---
 Website formatted with [jekyll-theme-time-machine](https://github.com/pages-themes/time-machine)